-The mayor is the first citizen and the Queen’s representative in Rushmoor.
+The mayor is the first citizen and the King’s representative in Rushmoor.
 These guidance notes have been prepared to assist those planning to invite the Mayor of Rushmoor to attend an event.

 Before the event